rakib91221/StableGen/README.md

 Here are some features we plan to implement in the future (in no particular order):
 * **Advanced IPAdapter support:** Support for custom IPAdapter models, support for advanced IPAdapter parameters.
 * **Upscaling:** Support for upscaling generated textures.
-* **FLUX.1-dev Support:** Full support for the FLUX.1-dev, including IPAdapter.
+* **FLUX.1-dev Support:** Full support for the FLUX.1-dev, including IPAdapter, depth control LoRAs, and more.
 * **SD 3.5 Support:** Support for the Stable Diffusion 3.5 architecture.
-* **A new (alternative) blending algorithm for Sequential mode:** An algoritm that will prioritize earlier viewpoints, which should prevent some of the blurriness which can currently occur in some cases.
+* **Remote ComfyUI Support:** Allow connecting to remote ComfyUI servers, enabling distributed processing.

 If you have any suggestions, please feel free to open an issue!